lezhnev74/SortedArray/README.md

 }
 ```

+Two implementations are present in this package:
-Only an in-memory implementation is present in this package used for testing purposes.
+- in-memory (used for testing purposes)
+- sqlite

 Transactions are not assumed by this package.
 I kept in mind one particular use-case: sqlite as a storage.
 One would start an SQLite transaction and within this transaction load this index and work with numbers.
 SQLite would handle concurrent access.
 Within Sqlite I would use blobs to keep this array's chunks.